michelleav/michelleav/README.md

 ---

 I am a passionated Senior Java Software Engineer, but i see myself working with Kotlin in the near future 😎.
-I love learning new things and currently busy with my AWS Cloud Practintioners Certificate and at the same time building poc's to help me learn more about Kotlin and Kafka.
+I love learning new things and currently busy with my AWS Cloud Practitioner Certificate and at the same time building poc's to help me learn more about Kotlin and Kafka.

 ---